desec-io/desec-stack/docs/dns/rrsets.rst

         '{"ttl": 86400}'

 If the RRset was updated successfully, the API returns ``200 OK`` with the updated RRset in the response body.
+An exception to this rule is when an empty array is provided as the ``records`` field, in which case the RRset is deleted and the return code is ``204 No Content`` (cf. `Deleting an RRset`_).

-If the operation cannot be performed with the given parameters, the API returns ``400 Bad Request``.
+In case the operation cannot be performed with the given parameters, the API returns ``400 Bad Request``.
 This can happen, for instance, when there is a conflicting RRset with the same name and type, when not all required fields were provided correctly (such as, when the ``type``